ISO IEC 17799 2000

 requirements that individual applications must meet.

-Make sure that access control policy defines how information dissemination and authorization should be controlled.
+Make sure that access control policy defines how information

 Make sure that your access control policy complies